VNG-Realisatie/nlx/docs/docs/try-nlx/setup-your-environment.md

 ### Docker

 You can download Docker for Windows [here](https://hub.docker.com?overlay=onboarding).
 Please note that you will have to create a free DockerHub account before you can download Docker.
-Docker requires hyper-V to be enabled and Docker will ask you to enable it on start-up if this does not happen you can enable it yourself by running following command in PowerShell
+Docker requires hyper-V to be enabled and Docker will ask you to enable it on start-up if this does not happen you can enable it yourself by running following command in PowerShell.

-> You can also download Docker directly [here](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe).

 ```bash
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All